weaveworks/ignite/docs/installation.md

 ## System requirements

-Ignite runs on any Intel-based `linux/amd64` system with `KVM` enabled.
+Ignite runs on any Intel-based `linux/amd64` system with `KVM` support.
 AMD support is in alpha (Firecracker limitation).

+**Note**: You do **not** need to install any "traditional" QEMU/KVM packages, as long as there is virtualization support in the processor and kernel it works.

 See [dependencies.md](dependencies.md) for needed dependencies.